 The talented students of the Bachelor of Multimedia Journalism also produced a video about the project

-The Eddie Koiki Mabo Library building is placed on the local historic buildings list by Townsville City Council.
+Eddie Koiki Mabo Library building is included in the places of cultural heritage value list by Townsville City Council.

 In January the outdoor seating area at the NW Café entrance is opened where students, staff and visitors can enjoy their coffee, gelato and other goodies from Juliette’s near the wonderful Heart Space and Collections sculpture by Col Henry.
 The outdoor space includes tables and access to power and JCU Wi-Fi (Eduroam).